Examiner's preliminary report form (before the viva)

 Each examiner should read the thesis carefully and independently of the other examiner(s), bearing in mind the criteria for the award of the degree.
 Before the oral examination, each examiner must prepare a preliminary report.
 This report must contain brief, preliminary thoughts but must not contain any recommendation relating to the award (or not) of the degree.
 Each examiner must also complete an independent preliminary report form in the case of a resubmission following referral.

 Two report templates are provided depending on whether the thesis is a first submission or a resubmission following referral:

 The report may be handwritten or typed.
 If handwritten please use black ink/biro and ensure that you write legibly.

-On the day of the oral examination the examiners should arrange to meet together before seeing the candidate in order to exchange and discuss the preliminary reports, decide upon areas for discussion and highlight any issues on which clarification should be sought.
+Each examiner must complete their preliminary report independently of the other examiner(s) before exchange, or discussing the thesis with the other examiner(s).
+On the day of the oral examination the examiners should arrange to meet together before seeing the PGR in order to decide upon areas for discussion and any issues on which clarification should be sought.
 The preliminary reports should be discussed by the examiners and will assist them in deciding upon the structure of the examination and in identifying specific topics for discussion.
-This discussion will enable the Examiners to plan the structure of the oral examination and ensure that all relevant issues are addressed appropriately.
+This discussion will enable the Examiners to plan the structure of the oral examination and ensure that all relevant issues are addressed appropriately

 After the oral examination

-Preliminary reports are not automatically released to the candidate but will be released if requested (only after the joint report of the examiners has been considered and approved by the Examinations Group).
-In the event of an adverse academic decision (referral, MPhil award on PhD or fail) candidates will be advised that the preliminary reports are available on request.
+Preliminary reports are not automatically released to the PGR but will be released if requested (only after the joint report of the examiners has been considered and approved by the Examinations Group).
+In the event of an adverse academic decision (referral, MPhil award on PhD or fail) PGRs will be advised that the preliminary reports are available on request.

 The instructions to examiners cover in detail the responsibilities and duties of the examiners before, during and after the oral examination (viva), including the requirements for the preliminary report form.